thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

+3) Finally, WebPack developers can load templates and styles at runtime by adding `./` at the beginning of the template, styles, and styleUrls properties that reference *component-relative URLS.

+{% highlight js %}
+{% raw %}
+import { Component } from '@angular/core';

+@Component({
+  selector : 'my-app',
+  templateUrl: './header.component.html',
+  styleUrls: ['./header.component.css']
+})
+export class HeaderComponent implements OnInit { }
+{% endraw %}
+{% endhighlight %}

+> Behind the scenese, Webpack will actually still do a `require` to load the templates and styles.
+But our markup remains clean and uncluttered.

-> Personally, I like the `import` approach more.
+Personally, I like (3) approach used with the `moduleId` property (as a backup).
 Thanks to Soós Gábor for his WebPack expertise and insight here.

 ## Conclusion